Oroxhimaru/Node-JS/node detail/readme.md

 12. express is a framework for nodeJS. express is use for routing . routing means when we visit main website secondary page like www.wwe.com/batista /batista is routing. route is /url. routing type GET ,POST other are PUT, PATCH ,DELETE many more.  we use GET route when we don't care  if data is seen on url, and use POST route when we don't want to show data on url. (see code in express.js 12 comment)
 13. npm i nodemon -g for one time installation and it will run file continously and update it time to time, for cancel the file press ctrl + c. for running the nodemon write nodemon filename , if you see error then write npx nodemon filename.
 14. the process between the request and route is middleware. middleware is a function which run before route, means before route if you want to do something then use middleware which is app.use() (see code in middleware.js 14 comment) we can make as many middleware as we want.
+15. we  make server with node's http method but it is difficult and long so therefore we use express which is a framework or package of node js which help us to create server in short code
+16. when a user go the url wwe.com/undertaker that /undertaker is route and request  will come go through the process like middleware then match with the route in server and then will give the response of whatever the logic is define in it
+17. the process of making routes known as routing
+18. dynamic routing /profile/ when half is same and half is chaning again and again then we use dynamic routiing by putting : colon like /profile/:username / username is a parameter here params store in request so req.params.whatever
+19. ejs : npm i ejs , for configuration app.set("view engine", "ejs"); , make folder 'views' , made ejs file in it , instead of send, render it.
+20. template engine like ejs is a style of markup which give you html, can add dynamic value like that res.render('contact', {move: 'BANKAI'}); and in ejs file <h1><%=move %></h1>
+21. static file setup: public folder under three more folder like images, stylesheets, javascripts. then configure it , understand the path.
+22. error handling see the code in /* error handling */ we have to through error in error handler and then error goes to handler get store in name error and then whereever we have to show that error we will name it error, like in ejs file <%+ error %>